FerasDev-Code/SwiftFox-Optimizer/README.md

 This tool modifies system registries and services.
 Always review the main.py source code before running system-level scripts.
 This project is maintained by a White-Hat student developer.

-Developed by FerasDev-Code Wildlife Ranger | Python Developer | Cybersecurity Student
+Developed by FerasDev-Code Python Developer | Cybersecurity Student